garbagetown/guideline/source_en/ArchitectureInDetail/MessageManagement.rst

      - Prefix of CSS class name
      - alert-
    * - messagesType
      - Message type.
-When this attribute is set, the set message type is given preference over the message type having \ ``ResultMessages``\ .
+When this attribute is set, the set message type is given preference over the message type of \ ``ResultMessages``\  object.
      -
    * - outerElement
      - Outer tag of HTML configuring result messages list